 Rustic sports, entertainments and fireworks were laid on at the Ynys field for those not allowed into the grounds of the house.

 Wearing the medal became a matter of national pride and respect and accounts of Caradog’s funeral in 1897 show that many of his choir members attended wearing theirs.
-In this photograph of a choir re-union held at Margam Castle in 1914 most sport their medals.
+In this photograph of a choir reunion held at Margam Castle in 1914 most sport their medals.

-Abernant House built on the site of Cynon Farm.
+Abernant House was built on the site of Cynon Farm.
 The original Abernant House was built by James Birch and much enlarged by Richard Fothergill.
 It later became a Theological training college (St Michael’s) for Anglican priests and later the Aberdare and District General Hospital.
 It was demolished a few years ago and the grounds are to be developed for private housing.

-The writer has seen six medals so far, but not one with a ribbon.
+This writer has seen six medals so far, but not one with a ribbon.
 If any reader has any information as to the existence of a ribbon, or its colours if there was one, the museum would be glad to hear from you.

 Geoffrey Evans, Cynon Valley Museum Volunteer, June 2020